hands holding sea salt

 Alkalizing and anti-inflammatory, aiding digestion and calming the gut

-Free from dietary triggers like fat, excess protein, and food chemicals that can burden the liver
+Free from dietary triggers like excess fat and highly concentrated protein that can burden the liver

-I include them in my lunch or dinner almost daily—not just because they’re satisfying, but because they help rebuild tissue, support detoxification, and calm the central nervous system.
-They’re simple, healing foods that carry deep nutritional intelligence and align perfectly with how the body truly heals.
+I include them in my lunch or dinner almost daily—not just because they’re satisfying, but because they help rebuild and stabilize the body, support detoxification, and calm the central nervous system.

 3. Leafy Greens & Herbs